-During the five-year period, a total of 770 crashes were recorded in Los Alamos County, yielding a 1-year average of 154 crashes.
-This total includes crashes throughout the entire county, occurring both within and outside the project area.
-Figure 27 illustrates all the crashes within the county boundary and the two project study areas (Los Alamos Townsite and White Rock Town Center).
-This first crash analysis includes crashes outside the study area boundaries, including the Los Alamos National Lab, to provide a contextual understanding of Los Alamos County as a whole.
-The following sections perform the same analysis for only the study area crashes.
+During this five-year period, a total of 770 crashes were recorded in Los Alamos County, yielding a 1-year average of 154 crashes.
+This total includes crashes countywide occurring both within and outside the project area.
+Of the 770 crashes, eight of these involved pedestrians.

-Of the 770 crashes, only eight involved pedestrians.
-Note that there are no pedestrian-involved crashes outside the study area boundary; all eight crashes occurred in Los Alamos Townsite and White Rock Town Center, and will be detailed in the following sections.
 Table 6, Figure 25, and Figure 26 present a summary of both total and pedestrian-involved crashes within Los Alamos County.
-While there are minimal pedestrian crashes, it is important that the county remain proactive in order to minimize any future potential conflicts, effectively saving lives and tax-payer dollars.
+While there are minimal pedestrian crashes which occurred in the study area, it is important that the county remain proactive in order to minimize any future potential conflicts, effectively saving lives and tax-payer dollars.